yehonatan21/Server-Client-Moudle/README.md

 1. The discovery server.py is providing the host and port to the client.
 2. After the host and port from the discovery server, the client is connecting to the chat server.
 3. the chat server is sending the client message to all the connected clients.
+  >All the moudles have 2 logging files: info and debug to check the program is workink as excpected.

 ## Requirements:
 Python 3.8 and above